 Enable the Ring manager function.
 For the other devices in the ring, leave the setting as Off.
 To allow the device to continue sending data on the secondary port after the ring is restored, mark the Fixed backup checkbox.
 Note: When the device reverts back to the Primary port, the maximum ring recovery time can be exceeded.
 When you unmark the Fixed backup checkbox, and the ring is restored, the Ring Manager device blocks the secondary port and unblocks the Primary port. mrp domain modify port secondary 1/2 fixed- backup enable To activate the Fixed backup function on the secondary port.
 The secondary port continues forwarding data after the ring is restored.
 Enable the Ring manager function.
-For the other devices in the ring, leave mrp domain modify mode manager e the setting as Off.
-To designate the device as the Ring Manager device.
+For the other devices in the ring, leave the setting as Off. mrp domain modify mode manager To designate the device as the Ring Manager device.
 For the other devices in the ring, leave the default setting.
-Select the checkbox in the Advanced merp domain modify advanced-mode enabled node field.
-To activate the Advanced mode . □ In the Ring recovery field, select the va lue 30ms .
-To specify the value 30ms as the max. delay time for the reconfiguration of the ring.
+Select the checkbox in the Advanced r node field. mrp domain modify advanced-mode enabled To activate the Advanced mode. □ In the Ring recovery field, select the va lue 30ms. mrp domain modify recovery-delay 200ms To specify the value 30ms as the max. delay time for the reconfiguration of the ring.
 Note: If selecting the value 30ms for the ring recovery does not provide the ring stability necessary to meet the requirements of the network, then select the value 500ms .